-More detailed provisions on the authorised shape, colour, material, and other appearance elements of unit packets of smokeless nicotine products may be issued by decree of the Ministry of Social Affairs and Health.
+More detailed provisions on the authorised colour, and shape, material, other appearance elements of unit packets of smokeless nicotine products may be issued by decree of the Ministry of Social Affairs and Health.
 Derogations from the uniformity requirement laid down in subsection 1 may also be given by decree of the Ministry of Social Affairs and Health in respect of the presentation of a unit pack, if the exemption is minor and does not promote the sale of the product.